GambitBSM/GambitBSM.github.io/content/en/documentation/code/Classes/classGambit_1_1Multimode__inputs.md

 ---
-title: 'class Gambit::Multimode_inputs'
+title: "class Gambit::Multimode_inputs"
-description: 'Class containing the inputs used for inputs to MultiModeCode. '
+description: "Class containing the inputs used for inputs to MultiModeCode. "

 ---

-# Gambit::Multimode_inputs
+# class Gambit::Multimode_inputs